isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 {:start="36"}
 36.&nbsp;The Bill therefore seeks to introduce a framework to close those gaps.

-</p><p style="margin-left: 40px">a) It will introduce clear statutory duties for online actors – defining what responsible conduct and therefore what the standard of duty that is expected of them ought to be;
+<p style="margin-left: 40px">a) It will introduce clear statutory duties for online actors – defining what responsible conduct and therefore what the standard of duty that is expected of them ought to be;</p>

-</p><p style="margin-left: 40px">b) It provides civil remedies for breaches of those duties – giving victims the right to seek justice in Court; and
+<p style="margin-left: 40px">b) It provides civil remedies for breaches of those duties – giving victims the right to seek justice in Court; and</p>

-</p><p style="margin-left: 40px">c) It creates an additional avenue of relief – complementing the quick administrative recourse that can be obtained through the OSC – so that victims can choose the path that best suits their needs.
+<p style="margin-left: 40px">c) It creates an additional avenue of relief – complementing the quick administrative recourse that can be obtained through the OSC – so that victims can choose the path that best suits their needs.</p>

 {:start="37"}
 37.&nbsp;During the Online Harms Symposium that I referred to a short while ago, Ms Haugen likened internet and social media regulation today to the evolution of road safety, something that happened several decades ago.
 In the 1960s, US car manufacturers vigorously resisted safety reforms.
 But informed legislators persisted with greater regulation, coupled with a push, a very determined push, from concerned citizens, as well as investors.